agpmilli/swissgeotweet/README.md

 One point we can notice is that the data may not be representative of all the population we're interested in (Twitter and Instagram accounts tends to be more popular and used by the new generations).

-## Deliverables

-As previously explained, the final goal of this project is to deliver an exploitable data-set (ex: JSON file) of the population movements in Switzerland and its neighbor areas through time while giving some additional informations on key population gatherings such as events and others based on tweets and instagram posts.

 ## Possible timeplan

 The first draft of the timeplan for this project is :
 - 1-2 weeks : research on what have been already done regarding work on mobility
-- 2 weeks : Fetching the data from Instagram for Switzerland and for some periods of time (if possible the same period as we have for the tweets : 2012-2016)
+- 2 weeks : Fetching the data from Instagram for Switzerland and for some periods of time (if possible the same period as we have for the tweets : 2010-2016)
 - 4 weeks : Interpreting the given datasets of tweets given.
 - 1 week : Filtering the informations needed in these two datasets.
 - 2-3 weeks : Thinking about a memory representation that could easily fit our final vizualisation.

+## Deliverables

+The final goal of this project is to deliver an exploitable data-set (ex: JSON file) of the population movements in Switzerland and its neighbor areas through time while giving some additional informations on key population gatherings such as events and others based on tweets and instagram posts.

+The repository is decomposed into three parts:
+ - event-detection: processing of the data for the events
+ - mobility-pattern: processing of the data for the mobility patterns
+ - viz: visualization for both tasks

+## Assumptions

+Some assumptions were made in order to obtain meaningful results.

+##### Event detection
+##### Mobility pattern

+## How to see the visualization

 ## Posters
 <img src="https://cloud.githubusercontent.com/assets/8789206/22499119/27cf9a90-e85d-11e6-9fe9-4f753211306c.jpg" width="49%">